 The Bar Preparation department offers bar prep programs for students in the J.D. program.
 Programming includes early-start preparation programs and classes and individual counseling.
 3L students may also enroll in early bar preparation classes.
 J.D. students who successfully complete the J.D. program will also be enrolled in the Barbri bar exam preparation program.
 Students who transfer to MCL may be required to pay an additional fee to enroll in the Barbri preparation program.
-Students should contact Dean Chong to discuss and enroll in bar prep services.
+Students should contact the Associate Dean of Academic Affairs and enroll in bar prep services.